chenhaoxing/DeMamba/README.md

 # DeMamba
-This repository is the code of paper ''.
+This is the official code of paper 'DeMamba: Bridging Million-scale Benchmark with State Space Model for AI-Generated Video Detection'.